Stream containers

 All subviews - including card subviews, the snooze selection screen and full image/video views - display in a modal iframe, independent of the single card view.

-You can target a populated single card view using the CSS class has-card
+You can target a populated single card view using the CSS class has-card, and populated modal subviews using the CSS class has-subview.

 Single card view is available in iOS SDK version 0.12.0 and above, Web SDK version 0.11.0 and above, and Android SDK version 0.5.0 and above.